Proverbs 29:18

 The very same word, “vision,” appears in Proverbs 29:18, where it says that, without revelation, people cast off restraint.
 The Living Bible’s translation gives a more accurate sense: “Where there is no revelation, the people run wild.”
 This does not mean that the people were running around like insane people, but that they move through their lives without direction or purpose.

 I Samuel 3:1 and Proverbs 29:18 come from different settings.
-One is in the setting of God’s covenant people, who should have known, and the other one describes people who are not being affected by God’s calling, at this time.
-What happens to the one group of people is the same as what happens to the other group of people.
+One is in the setting of God’s covenant people—people who should have known, and the other one describes people who are totally unconverted.
+Yet, what happens to the one is the same as what happens to the other.
 This is where the attitude, the understanding, begins to become so important.
-Whether it is with those not being called God, at this time or with those that God is calling, at this time, who are ignoring it, the result is the same.
-The people live aimless and purposeless, without the fruits desired by God.
+Whether it is with the unconverted or even with God’s people who are ignoring it, the result is the same: The people live aimless, purposeless, fruitless lives.

 The times that we live in are oppressive and depressive, and it is not hard to allow them to give us a sense of hopelessness.
 However, we have the revelation from God of the most valuable knowledge that can be given to human beings anywhere regardless of their station in life.
-With the Father’s revelation of understanding and knowledge of His ways for our lives, and the example of living the Father’s ways, in the life of Jesus Christ, we have keys to what really matters, relative to life and its purpose.
+With the Father’s revelation of understanding and knowledge of His ways for our lives, and the example of living the Father’s ways, in the life of Jesus Christ, we are rich in what really matters regarding life and its purpose.